13th August 2022: Smoothness in Chaos {England, August 2022}

 Lunch: fried dumplings, roasted meat, rice with vegetables, and green tea.

-Exhibits at the archaeological museum: bones from a mastodon, boar statue, lady statue, Neanthertal skull, Roman mosaic of an octopus, Horus statue, Iberian stelae, primitive animal that looks like a boar or a bull carved out of stone, Grecian vase
+Exhibits at the archaeological museum: bones from a mastodon, boar statue, lady statue, Neanderthal skull, Roman mosaic of an octopus, Horus statue, Iberian stelae, primitive animal that looks like a boar or a bull carved out of stone, Grecian vase

 Dinner: sushi, fried chicken, octopus balls, chicken skewers